qzhan321/FOI/README.md

 #### The under-sampling of infections issue
 The empirical MOI estimates in many epidemiological studies, rely on individuals who are microscopy-positive.
 Given the sensitivity of microscopy, a significant fraction of individuals who carry infections are not detected.
 In other cases, MOI estimates are obtained for individuals who are PCR-positive.
 PCR is considerably more sensitive than microscopy, detecting a higher fraction, if not 100%, of individuals with *P. falciparum* infections.
 However, a small fraction of individuals who are infected but whose infections are not detected, i.e., MOI = 0.

 **FOIest.R** requires a .csv file which contains MOI information of the sampled population as the input.
-The input dataframe has two columns.
+The input dataframe has either two or three columns.
 The first column has MOI values of all sampled individual hosts, ranging from 0, 1, ..., up to some carrying capacity of blood-stage infection.
 The second column has the corresponding number or proportion/probability of sampled individuals with any specific MOI value.
+For the latter, a third column is needed which records the total number of individuals in the sampled population.
 Examples of the inputs are given in the following paragraph.

 When applying our methods, users should address the under-sampling of infections in estimates of MOI in empirical surveys.
 Users can impute MOI values for individuals who are infected but whose infections are not detected by the sequencing and typing procedure, i.e., their MOI values are falsely assigned to be 0.
 One straightforward way for this imputation is to sample from MOI values of those individuals with their infections detected.
 Consider the following toy example.
 Let's assume we sample 10 individuals in a population.
 We use microscopy to detect how many of the 10 individuals are positively infected, which is 4.
 We then sequence and type *var* genes from these 4 indidividuals, and estimate their MOI values to be 1,2,3,4 respectively.
 If we have information about the detection power of microscopy, i.e., the probability of a positively infected individuals being detected by microscopy as positive, we can calculate the number of individuals among the rest 6 ones who are positively infected but whose infections are not detected and whose MOI values are falsely assigned to be 0.
 Assuming the detection power to be 0.8, then one individual among the remaining 6 is actually positively infected.
 We can sample a MOI value from the aforementioned four individuals whose MOI values are 1,2,3,4 respectively, to be the MOI value of this individual with missing MOI information.
 Let's say 3.
 The MOI information for these 10 indivduals are: